duzhewang/ProgrammingNotes/Github.md

 ## Lesson 1: what is version control?

-- See Part 4 of Lesson 1: Mac/Linux Setup
+- See Part 4 of Lesson 1: Mac/Linux Setup (including installing git and configuring termial)

 ## Lesson 2: Create a Git repo